Last time on Star Trek: The Next Generation…

-'s essential power remains, because if “Chain of Command” is a narrative collapse it’s got to be a staged one.
+And yet even so, a piece of Star Trek: The Next Generation‘s essential power remains, because if “Chain of Command” is a narrative collapse it’s got to be a staged one.
 We’ve known from the very beginning none of this is going to take because it’s an advertised two-parter and mid-season finale/premier with a really stock plot.
 So in practice this plays out more like a show *about* fears of narrative collapse rather than an *actual* narrative collapse: There was never any significant danger to Star Trek: The Next Generation because Star Trek: Deep Space Nine poses no real existential threat.
 In fact, both shows stand to enrich each other in very palpable ways-The story of Bajor and the Cardassians is now bigger and more intricate than it had ever been before, and while we haven’t yet seen how Star Trek: The Next Generation is going to respond with its own take, rest assured that it will.
 We now have the opportunity to look at the Star Trek universe from two distinct perspectives at once, and there are so many ways that can enliven our understanding of its complex and multilayered utopianism.

 The torture scenes are of course incredibly well done and incredibly disturbing.
 It’s a triumph for not just Patrick Stewart’s acting (for which he prepped by watching videos from Amnesty International, an organisation of which he’d already been a supporter) but also Frank Abatemarco, who was responsible for the script for Part 2.
 If you’re looking for something to point to as the defining moment of Abatemarco’s brief stint as supervising producer, “Chain of Command, Part II” has got to be it: He went all out in his meticulous research to make sure the depiction of torture was as accurate, realistic and bone-chilling as he could possibly make it.
 He did such a masterclass job, in fact, that Patrick Stewart was gravely concerned when Jeri Taylor had to do a rewrite because he was afraid she’s remove the episode’s teeth and he felt it was too important a story to be pared down.
 Taylor had to personally reassure Stewart that she had no intentions of doing that…Even if it meant she had to submit herself to just as many hours of specific, horrifying, explicit and painful research that left her emotionally distressed and worn out.
 The finished product is every bit as difficult to watch as it was to write and, as unquestionably powerful and important as this story is and while I’m incredibly glad and proud it exists, that’s part of the reason I personally can’t actually watch this.
 Jeri Taylor herself said it should have come with a content warning.

 The other part of the reason “Chain of Command” is such a tough story for me to watch, and maybe even the larger part, is Edward Jellico.
 I absolutely cannot stand to see him strutting up and down the Enterprise barking orders at people left and right.
 He is profoundly, captivatingly unlikeable: Everything I hate wrapped up in a boisterous, authoritarian, ham-fisted, jowly, square-jawed loudmouthed package.
 He’s all of Star Trek’s buried and forgotten militarism dragged up and put on parade for all to see, not out of grotesque shock and horror, but out of pride.
 Of course Jellico would like Data and promote him to first officer, because when he looks at Data he sees a literal automaton who will obey his orders, unthinkingly submit to his authority and carry out his wishes without question.
 The perfect model soldier.

 That Ron Moore finds Jellico sympathetic instead of repugnant is a horrifying micocrosom of everything that’s wrong with Star Trek as a franchise.
 Thankfully, Frank Abatemarco seems to have a better handle on what Jellico’s role in this story should be, and makes him eat his own self-righteous words and take a blistering exprobation at the feet of Will Riker, who spent an entire episode as Jellico’s whipping boy under Moore.
 But even though the narrative has finally come back around to side with the right people, it’s too little too late and I can’t help wishing everything would just end so we could move on from all of this.